vboyev-MSFT/defender-docs/exposure-management/overview-data-connectors.md

 [!INCLUDE [prerelease](../includes//prerelease.md)]

 > [!NOTE]
 > During the preview phase, use of the data connectors feature is free.
-Once data connectors become generally available, you will be billed per connector based on the amount of data ingested from that product to Exposure Management.
-The charge will be according to volume of ingested assets, where each 1000 assets will incur a charge of $29 USD.
+Once data connectors become generally available, there will be a cost for each connector based on consumption from that product to Exposure Management.
+The charge will be according to volume of ingested billable assets, where a billable asset is any asset (device, container, identity, application) on which data is reported from that connector.
+Each connector will have clearly defined applicable assets and guidance on how to determine the numbers.

 ## Prerequisites